 The Growth of Copyright Infringement Issues with the Use of YouTube

 Many people think copyright infringement occurs only when someone plagiarizes someone’s written work or music.
-They do not realize that posting a video on YouTube also affects copyrights.
+They do not realize that posting a video or media on YouTube also affects copyrights.
 When someone posts a video to YouTube with background music or clips of video footage filmed by someone else, copyrights are directly implicated.
 If the creator of the video uses anyone else’s musical material, photography, performance, or any other original work without the creator’s permission, the YouTube poster or creator is probably violating the Copyrights Act.

 The Copyrights Act Protects Videos on YouTube